kinnison/rust-workshop/session-03.md

 title: CI Habits

 - Always run all the tests
-- Generating the documentation for `master`
+- Generating the documentation for `main`
 - Ensuring the formatting of your code
 - Using clippy to be meaner to yourself